orioncactus/pretendard/docs/webfonts/en/PretendardJP.md

 ### Dynamic Subset

-Use the code below to display Pretendard faster by selectively downloading only the characters included on the page in a Japanese environment.
-The font-family name used is `'Pretendard JP'`.
+Use the code below to use Pretendard faster by loads the font-slices required from the page in a Japanese environment.
+Provided font-family name is `'Pretendard JP`.

 #### HTML